ResetXPDR/MSFS2020_AutoFPS/README.md

          - TLOD will be locked any time you are below 100 ft or are on the ground, except if TLOD Min + is enabled and gets activated where it will be higher.
          - Once in the air above 100 ft, your TLOD will dynamically change to achieve your target FPS.
          - Once below 100 ft, your TLOD will lock to whatever it last was and will stay that way until you take off and climb above 100 ft.
+         - Between 1000 ft and 100 ft there is a sliding scale reduction in TLOD changes to minimise the possibility of stutters near airports.
        - IFR
          - Exactly like the TLOD Min on ground/landing option from app versions prior to 0.4.2 whereby your TLOD will be locked to either a pre-determined (non-expert) or user-selectable (expert) TLOD Min.
          - Once in the air and above either a pre-determined (non-expert) or user-selectable (expert) TLOD base altitude, TLOD will be allowed to change to the lower of either the schedule based on your TLODs, FPS sensitivity and average descent rate settings or what your current performance dictates.